 One day I’d like to have visited all the Japanese stadia used in 2002.
 Admittedly, the Sapporo Dome was the main one for me with Saitama Stadium 2002 and the Nissan Stadium in Yokohama not too far behind.
 The Kashima Soccer Stadium falls into the next category as one that is still just about possible to get to on a day trip.

 Two weeks on from our trip to the Todoroki Athletics Stadium, Scottish Neil and I decided to go on a real away trip a few hours away to the east of Ibaraki-prefecture.
-I wanted to see my Kashiwa Reysol boys in action sooner rather than later, and with Leicester not in action till after midnight, I had a free day to do something more constructive with rather than just sitting around nervously all day waiting for our game to start.
+I wanted to see my Kashiwa Reysol boys in action sooner rather than later, and with Leicester not playing till after midnight, I had a free day to do something more constructive with my time instead of just sitting around nervously all day waiting for our game to start.

 As ever, finding a couple of unreserved seats was far from easy once inside the stadium but we eventually managed to get lucky and settled in amongst the 16,000 crowd for what was, as ever, a great atmosphere.